Which Institutions Own Shares In Adamis Pharmaceuticals Corporation (ADMP)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 2.06 million shares valued at $1.0 million.
 The investor’s holdings represent 1.47% of the ADMP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 1.33 million shares valued at $0.65 million to account for 0.95% of the shares outstanding.
 The other top investors are Geode Capital Management, LLC which holds 0.56 million shares representing 0.40% and valued at over $0.27 million, while Gsa Capital Partners Llp holds 0.37% of the shares totaling 0.52 million with a market value of $0.25 million.

-Adamis Pharmaceuticals Corporation (NASDAQ: ADMP) is 86.35% higher on its value in year-to-date trading and has touched a low of $0.27 and a high of $2.34 in the current 52-week trading range.
+Adamis Pharmaceuticals Corporation (NASDAQ: ADMP) is 112.33% higher on its value in year-to-date trading and has touched a low of $0.27 and a high of $2.34 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ADMP stock was last observed hovering at around $1.01 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $1.50 for the next 12 months.
-It is also 40.0% off the consensus price target high of $1.50 offered by 3 analysts, but current levels are 40.0% higher than the price target low of $1.50 for the same period.
+The ADMP stock was last observed hovering at around $0.92 in the last trading session, with the day’s gains setting it 0.11% off its average median price target of $1.50 for the next 12 months.
+It is also 31.33% off the consensus price target high of $1.50 offered by 3 analysts, but current levels are 31.33% higher than the price target low of $1.50 for the same period.

 Adamis Pharmaceuticals Corporation (ADMP) Analyst Forecasts